-Let’s say that we want to measure the effect of a phone call encouraging people to register to vote.
+Let’s say that we want to measure the effect of a phone call encouraging people to register to vote on voting.
 Let’s define compliance as a person taking the call.
 And let’s assume that the compliance rate is low.
-The traditional way to estimate the effect of the phone call is via an RCT: randomly split the sample into Treatment and Control, call everyone in the Treatment Group, wait till after the election, and calculate the difference between two groups in the proportion who voted.
+The traditional way to estimate the effect of the phone call is via an RCT: randomly split the sample into Treatment and Control, call everyone in the Treatment Group, wait till after the election, and calculate the difference in the proportion who voted.
 Assuming that the treatment doesn’t affect non-compliers, etc., we can also estimate the Complier Average Treatment Effect.

-Non-compliance in the example above means: “Buddy, you need to reach these people using another way.”
+But one way to think about non-compliance in the example above is as follows: “Buddy, you need to reach these people using another way.”
 That is a super useful thing to know, but it is an observational point.
 You can fit a predictive model for who picks up phone calls and who doesn’t.
 The experiment is useful in answering how much can you persuade the people you reach on the phone.
 And you can learn that by randomizing conditional on compliance.

 For such cases, here’s what we can do: